Blame It On Rio (1984) – A Review

 At the time Moore had an offer to play Lucy Lane in Supergirl, but instead opted to be in Rio.
 Although I don’t think either film would really be much to brag about having on your resume, Rio is definitely the better choice between the two.

 Other than the nudity anything else I liked in Blame It On Rio?
-Well, I usually find Bologna amusing.
+Well, I usually find Bologna a pretty funny guy.
 He always seemed to play guys with a short fuse and are ready to snap at any given moment.
 Sort of like a Joe Pesci-lite kind of character in comedies.
 I do find some of the scenes with him and Caine amusing.
+There’s attempts at some slapstick scenes, but they don’t really come off very well.
 The Rio locations provide an exotic backdrop and the filmmakers were sure to utilize those backgrounds to the max.
+It’s a great postcard movie.

 Despite this not being one of Caine’s finest cinematic endeavors, he doesn’t come off very bad in this.
 It is kind of true, his presence in a movie does give it a bit of cache.
 Ok, so I understand why Caine agreed to do this movie, but how did Donen the director of Singin’ In The Rain, Charade, Seven Brides For Seven Brothers and Funny Face get involved in this?
 It’s kind of odd to know that this was his final film he directed.